 The GI Cancer Institute aims to fundraise for, and raise awareness about GI cancer.
 It’s important that we improve survival rates for GI cancer.

 • Our survival rates are lower than for other more well known cancers.
-The five-year survival rate of people with cancer of the stomach is 27%, bowel 67% – and only 6% of people contracting pancreatic cancer live more than five years.
+The five-year survival rate of people with cancer of the stomach is 27%, bowel 67% – and only 7% of people diagnosed with pancreatic cancer live more than five years.

 • In 2012, more than 12,000 people died of gastro-intestinal cancers –more than twice the combined total for breast and prostate cancers.